So, you’re planning your Disney World vacation and you’ve narrowed your resorts down to the Polynesian or the Contemporary.

 Polynesian Resort – Price & Value

-Polynesian rooms start at just over $485, making the Polynesian the second most expensive Disney World resort right behind the Grand Floridian.
+Polynesian rooms are typically the second most expensive Disney World resort right behind the Grand Floridian.
 The Poly isn’t your “budget” option by any stretch, but then again, neither is any Deluxe Resort on the Monorail Loop.

 Paying for a room at the Polynesian means paying for a full experience.
 It’s immersive and it’s one of Disney’s best places to be.
 If your budget is comfortable and you appreciate the Hawaiian theming, you really can’t go wrong here.